fingon/go-tfhfs/README.md

 go-tfhfs
 ========

+*NOTE*: This project is now officially stalled, as in practical benchmarking it is simply not fast enough.
+The modern SSDs (gigabytes/second, crazy IOPS) and fuse (few hundred megabytes/second, slower IOPS) are simply not match made in heaven it seems.

-This is the next-generation rewrite of my earlier [tfhfs project](https://github.com/fingon/tfhfs) that was written in Python.
+This is the next-generation rewrite (Dec 2017 - Mar 2018) of my earlier [tfhfs project](https://github.com/fingon/tfhfs) that was written in Python.
+This can be considered pre-alpha; it mostly works, but I do not recommend using it yet except to test if you are curious.

-This is very preliminary still, but notable planned changes include:
+Design changes:

 * using inodes instead of paths as bases for the btree forest => semantics more closely match UNIX